mre/mre.github.io.v2/blog/2017-rust-url-shortener.md

 ```

 With `use harsh::{Harsh, HarshBuilder};` we bring the required structs into scope.
 Then we define our own `Shortener` struct, which wraps `Harsh`.
 It has two fields: `id` stores the next id for shortening.
 (Since there are no negative ids, we use an [unsigned integer](https://en.wikipedia.org/wiki/Integer_(computer_science)#Value_and_representation) for that.)
 The other field is the `generator` itself, for which we use `Harsh`.
-Using the `HarshBuilder` you can actually do a lot of fancy stuff, like setting a custom alphabet for the ids.
+Using the `HarshBuilder` you can do a lot of fancy stuff, like setting a custom alphabet for the ids.
 For more info, check out the [official docs](https://github.com/archer884/harsh/).
 With `next_id` we retrieve a new `String` id for our URLs.

 As you can see, we don't pass the URL to `next_id`.
 That means we actually don't shorten anything.
 We merely create a short, unique ID.
 That's because most hashing algorithms produce fairly [long URLs](https://blog.codinghorror.com/url-shortening-hashes-in-practice/) and having short URLs is the whole idea.